Paul G. Blazer: School naming request (1957)

 In 1957 Blazer again played a significant role in the Ashland area's higher education opportunities with his work towards the University of Kentucky taking over the teaching and day-to-day operations from the Ashland Independent School District's Board of Education for the Ashland Junior College.

-The Prestonsburg, Kentucky bus disaster occurred February 28 barely two months after Blazer's acceptance of the Ashland School Board's request to name the new high school after him.
-26 school children and the bus driver died when a school bus plunged into the Big Sandy River outside of nearby Prestonsburg, KY.
-At the time, it was the deadliest bus accident in United States history.

 Death

 Blazer died on December 9, 1966, at the age of 76.

 The Stuart Blazer Foundation (1952–1975)

 After 20 years of Ashland area grants, the Stuart Blazer Foundation was terminated in the 1970s.
-On the recommendation of Paul and Georgia's son Paul Jr. and daughter Doris, one half of the remaining funds paid for the initial restoration of the Paramount Movie Theater (Paramount Arts Center) in Ashland (associated with Paul Jr.) and one half of the remaining funds paid for the building and one year's operation of The Ashland [public] Tennis Center before being given to the City of Ashland (associated with Doris).
+On the recommendation of Paul and Georgia's son Paul Jr. and daughter Doris, one-half of the remaining funds paid for the initial restoration of the Paramount Movie Theater (Paramount Arts Center) in Ashland (associated with Paul Jr.) and one-half of the remaining funds paid for the building and one year's operation of the Ashland Tennis Center before being given to the city of Ashland (associated with Doris).

 The Blazer family funded the Blazer Lecture Series at the University of Kentucky in memory of their son Stuart.